magnostherobot/medical-backend/Report/report.md

 ### Design Choices:
 - Scrum
 Using the scrum approach as advised by the project specifications facilitated the planning and running of group meetings.
 As the year wide protocol continued to change throughout the development process, an agile working process addressed the complex problem of changing requirements through its iterative and incremental system.
+**MORE SHOULD BE SAID HERE PLZ?**

 - Database
 We chose to use Postgres for our database system, after considering the benefits and drawbacks of different databases compatible with NodeJS.
 Its greatest advantage is its object-relational data model, JSON support and scalability.
+We also decided that it would be significantly less efficient to store our raw files inside the database as Blobs etc. This is because the nature of the files that we will be dealing with are likely to be huge.
+So storing masses of binary data in the database which is likely to never actually be "edited" in the same way as some other binary data might, then it would be a significant overhead for no return.
+As such we opted for designing our infrastructure in such a way that we will have a (nearly) '*flat*' filesystem, where all files are stored under a UUID.
+All notion of "directory hierarchy" and "filenames" would be stored internally with relations in the database.
+As possible extensions, we could then store direct references to files (or perhaps even offsets within files) to act as a very high performing cache server for frequent data, or data that we could predict is going to be accessed in short time proximity.
 After discussions of the product backlog, we decided to divide data into the following tables:
-[tables and descriptions here]
+**[tables and descriptions here]**
-[some more explanation of the database structure]
+**[some more explanation of the database structure?]**

 - Server
 For the implementation of the server, we chose a typescript-nodejs approach.
-NodeJS seemed an obvious approach, as all members of the team had previous experience and it is a scalable, and well-supported development framework that runs on both Unix and Windows infrastructures.
+NodeJS seemed a common and sensible choice, as all members of the team had previous experience and it is a scalable, and well-supported development framework that runs on both Unix and Windows infrastructures.
 It is easy to deploy and furthermore offers more speed and a nonblocking I/O API in comparison to Java or .Net servers.
 We then chose the TypeScript superset of JS as it provides typing, classes, interfaces and IDE support for developers which makes the language easier to use and more robust.
+In particular we chose to specialise our node app with express, and a comprehensive middleware stack.
+This middleware stack would carry out tasks such as logging, body parsing, type checking, with potential to be expanded as the project matures.
+We also decided on Sequelize as our ORM.
+This was due to wide support in the deployment community with favourable reviews of its functionality - as well as having a specialisation called sequelize-typescript, which massively simplifies syntax, and appeared to integrate to our design model very nicely.

+- Project Approach and Expansion
+Once most of the core decisions had been made in isolation of the incorporation into the submission as a whole, we had a **meeting** to decide how these should best operate together.
+The approximate approach that was decided on is as follows:
+    - The Node Server would catch all valid API endpoint requests and pass them to handler functions.
+    - Since almost all requests that are made to the server, some way or another need to talk to the database, then during initialisation of the server, a connection would be made to the postgres database, which would persist throughout the life of the server.
+This connection would then be utilised by our ORM solution to carry out queries.
+    - The request would be formulated through the ORM (or by direct file access for things like server config.) and then passed to the DB serer.
+    - The response would hopefully be ready as we require it, however at this stage there can be logical checks done of the data if necessary.
+    - We would then run it through some typechecking middleware to ensure that the content that we are serving back to a client is valid JSON.
+    - The Response would be served back to the client and the request would be considered *successful*.

+  Expansion:
+  - Once the basic implementation according to the protocol was complete, it was discussed on multiple occasions, and in detail of possible ways to make this core service better.
+  - Building on the ATOMIC nature of a database transaction, and given the Users deployment scenario - multiple research facilities potentially across multiple geographically diverse locations, we thought it would be critical to allow the database to have multiple instances operating concurrently.
+      - Approximately how this would look, is that clients talk to the backend server they are physically closest to on the network for the best possible latency.
+      - Since there can be multiple nodes however to serve clients in different locations, then the servers would then need to make best attempt to synchronise in an Atomic manner.
+      - This would make our system far more scalable in the future, and may have potential applications for things such as a "live" backup server - since medical data is all fairly critical.
+  - On top of the transactions to the Database being atomic and synchronised across all instances of the server, we would additionally need to consider the physical distribution of file storage.
+      - Since we made the design decision to store all of the actual files, outside of the database, then keeping ATOMIC communication to each instance server, does not necessarily solve the issue of file replication.
+      - For example, if a memeber of a group is working on a node other than the "root" node where that project was created and all of the data happens to be stored for it, then we will need to include some kind of notion of a "server reference" for each file known about by the database.
+      - Then, if a client made a request for data not locally stored, it could either be re-directed by the server to the other node, or the server forwards the request then pipes it back to the client.
+      - Alternatively as a further specialisation of this functionality, the server could intelligently detect related data to the "foreign" request being made, and pre-emptively load in the data from the alt server, so it is ready to serve future data locally.
+This data could be cached locally and used, then re-synchronised if changes were made back to the original, or dropped if it was just for reading.
+It is likely however that most of these interactions will be reads, so things like carrying out a machine learning session on some data, would only require the (probably) smaller file containing the results to be synchronised back which is a much easier task as it would likely just be new file upload to the remote server.